 Medically reviewed by Drugs.com.
 Last updated on Aug 24, 2023.

 Baclofen, USP is a muscle relaxant and antispastic.
 Its chemical name is 4-amino-3-(4-chlorophenyl)-butanoic acid.
 The structural formula is:

 C10H12ClNO2 M.W.
 213.66

-Each tablet, for oral administration, contains 10 mg or 20 mg Baclofen.
-In addition, each tablet contains the following inactive ingredients: anhydrous lactose, colloidal silicon dioxide, dibasic calcium phosphate dihydrate, magnesium stearate, microcrystalline cellulose and sodium starch glycolate.
+Each tablet, for oral administration, contains 10 mg or 20 mg baclofen.
+In addition, each tablet contains the following inactive ingredients: colloidal silicon dioxide, magnesium stearate and microcrystalline cellulose.

 Baclofen - Clinical Pharmacology